K-Phoen/php-slides/src/extended/01_symfony2.md

 In Symfony, a method in a controller is called an **action**.
 The convention is to suffix each method with `Action`.

-Also, each controller should be suffixed with `Controller`.
+Also, each controller should be suffixed with `Controller` and placed in a `Controller` namespace.

     !php
     // src/AppBundle/Controller/MainController.php